Epikarsios/RssLEDBackpack/README.md

 # Rss Feed Reader using Feedparser

-This project is for the readeing and parsing Rss feeds in feedparser and outputing to an alphanumeric LED diplay
+This project is for the reading and
+ Rss feeds with feedparser and
+outputing to an alphanumeric LED diplay

+##This is a work in progress